KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Filtering by blanks](assets/Filter_blank.png)

 Now we can see which characters do not appear in a sixth film.

 If we want, we could add `NA` to these blank spaces to indicate that the `sixth_film` variable does not apply to these characters.

-#### 4.2.3 ⚠️ The most important thing about Text to Columns
+### 4.3 ⚠️ The most important thing about Text to Columns
-In an attempt to be helpful, Excel assumes you want to apply your Text to Columns settings to every Excel file you open until you tell it otherwise.
+In an attempt to be helpful, Excel assumes you want to apply your **Text to Columns** settings to every Excel file you open until you tell it otherwise.

-This can cause some very annoying behaviors, especially if your delimiter was something very common, like **Tab** or **Space**, because it will automatically turn text into columns using that delimiter.
+This can cause some very annoying behaviors, especially if your delimiter was something common, like **Tab** or **Space**, because it will automatically turn text into columns using that delimiter.

-Re-set to the defaults by selecting a cell with text, going back to Text to Columns, and unchecking whatever delimiter you used.
+After you've applied **Text to Columns**, reset it to the defaults by selecting a cell with text, going back to **Text to Columns**, and unchecking whatever delimiter you used:

-For us, we will uncheck **Semicolon**:

 ![Re-setting text to column defaults](assets/Text_to_col_defaults.png)

 ## 📑Step 5: Tabs
 Sometimes you need to create an Excel workbook with multiple tabs.

-This can sometimes keep things organized, but there are a few important things to note regarding tabs and data cleaning.
+This can keep things organized, but there are a few important things to note regarding tabs and data cleaning.

-First, if you don't know how to create one, go to the bottom left corner and click the ➕:
+First, to create a new tab, go to the bottom left corner and click ➕:

 ![New tab](assets/New_tab.png)

+Notes on Tabs:
 1. It's always good to rename your tabs so you know what is in them and why you created them.
-Right click and select **Rename**.
+Right-click the tab and select **Rename**.
 2. Most data analysis programs such as R *cannot process multiple tabs within a file*.
 They will default to reading the first tab of a workbook.
-3. This is also true of different file formats.
-You cannot have a document with multiple tabs if you save it as a `.txt`, `.csv`, or `.tsv` file, for example.
+3. File formats like `.txt`, `.csv`, and `.tsv` do not support multiple tabs.
 4. If you need to save your data in one of those formats, or if you need to analyze multiple tabs in R, save each tab as a separate Excel file.

 ## 💾Step 6: Save as Excel `.xlsx`
-This might not deserve its own step, but I can't count how many times I've created a beautiful Excel with lots of conditional formatting and a bunch of tabs, only to not realize that it was still a `.csv` file or something, and saved it without realizing it, losing all my tabs and formatting.
+I can't count how many times I've created a beautiful Excel with lots of conditional formatting and a bunch of tabs, only to not realize that it was still a `.csv` file or something, and saved it without realizing it, losing all my tabs and formatting.

 This has become a bigger issue now that Microsoft Office makes file extensions more difficult to see.
 (You used to be able to check the file extension at the top of your Excel window, but now it just shows the file name.)